Pailin Chongchitnant: Career

 On 11 September 2009, Pailin launched a cooking show Hot Thai Kitchen (later renamed Pailin's Kitchen) on YouTube.
 As of 2024, the channel has over 2 million subscribers.

 From 2015 to 2017, Chongchitnant was co-host on several episodes of Gusto TV's One World Kitchen, which is still available on various streaming platforms across the globe.

 She has been the author of two cookbooks.
 Her first cookbook is Hot Thai Kitchen: Demystifying Thai Cuisine with Authentic Recipes to Make at Home (ISBN 978-0-449-01705-0) and was published in 2016 by Random House.
 This book received the 2017 silver award for Regional/Cultural Cookbooks in the Taste Canada Awards.
 Hot Thai Kitchen also received the 2018 Gourmand Awards in the category of Best Asian Cuisine Book that was published in Canada.
 Her second book is Sabai: 100 Simple Thai Recipes for Any Day of the Week (ISBN 978-0-525-61171-4) and was published in 2023 by Random House.

-In May of 2024, Pailin and Thai-American chef Hong Thaimee launched the Sabai Talk Podcast which focuses on Thai cuisine.
+In May 2024, Pailin and Thai-American chef Hong Thaimee launched the Sabai Talk Podcast which focuses on Thai cuisine.